 Most people in Hong Kong at that time do not understand English and I had to use the sign language just to tell them I need to pee.
 Imagine that!
 That was in the year 19something yet, before Hong Kong was given back to China.

 It was hilarious.
 Surprising, but fun!
 However, it is not fun anymore when it is already night time and you do not know where to eat because you cannot find McDonald’s near your hotel.
+It was my first time and I did not prepare myself or even bother to spend a moment to look for places to go near my hotel.
+That was dumb of me, I know.

 Traveling alone can be pretty scary, especially if you are a woman, but over time you would be stiff bored doing your routine 6am to 10pm online tasks.
 I am adapting to globalization and outsourcing, but can I quickly extend it to real time travel anywhere outside the Philippines?
+Gosh, you can just imagine my list of places to visit soon.

-I am sure you are one of those people who do not want to undergo the hardships of getting a visa when traveling outside the Philippines islands.
+I am sure you are one of those people who do not want to undergo the hardships of getting a tourist visa when traveling outside the Philippines islands.
 The fact is, getting a visa in Manila is just too inconvenient for those who are living outside Luzon.

 I live in Cebu.
-Imagine having to book an appointment, pay plane fare, and staying in a hotel plus visa fees and other visa application trip related expenses.
+Imagine having to book an appointment, pay plane fare, and staying in a hotel plus tourist visa fees and other visa application trip related expenses.
 Going to Manila can be just like going directly from Cebu to Hong Kong or Cebu to Singapore.
-Saves the $$s and you can enjoy the trip without having to be on queue waiting for visa approval.
+Saves the $$s and you can enjoy the trip without having to be on queue waiting for your travel visa approval.

 Photo taken July 13 2016 at Mactan International Airport, Cebu, Philippines